7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 `distage` creates components at most once, even if multiple other objects depend on them.

-A given component `X` will be the _same_ `X` everywhere in the object graph, i.e. a singleton.
+A given component `X` will be the _same_ instance everywhere in the object graph, i.e. a singleton.

+#### Non-singleton components

-It's impossible to create non-singletons in `distage`.
-However, you may write singleton components that provide methods to create other components, `distage` can even fill in implementations for you via @ref[Auto-Factories](#auto-factories)
+It's impossible to create non-singleton components in `distage`.

+However, you may write singleton components that provide methods to create other components; `distage`'s @ref[Auto-Factories](#auto-factories) can even generate implementations for your factories, removing the associated boilerplate.

+While Auto-Factories may remove the boilerplate of generating factories for singular components, if you need to create a new non-trivial subgraph dynamically, you may want to run a nested `Injector`. @ref[Subcontexts](#subcontexts) provide an alternative, very fast implementation for nested object graphs and cover almost all use cases that require nested Injectors.

+For the very dynamic cases that can't be handled by Subcontexts, you may manually use `Injector.inherit` to reuse components from the outer object graph in your new nested object graph: see @ref[Injector Inheritance](advanced-features.md#injector-inheritance).

 ### Named components